 Loss of appetite and tiredness are symptoms that commonly occur together.
-A loss of appetite will cause a person to eat less, and this can result in reduced energy levels and tiredness.
+A loss of appetite will cause a person to eat less, resulting in reduced energy levels and fatigue.

-In most cases, appetite loss and tiredness are the result of a minor illness or a change to a person’s diet or sleep routine.
-However, persistent appetite loss and tiredness may signal an underlying health problem that requires treatment.
+In most cases, appetite loss and tiredness result from minor illness or a change to a person’s diet or sleep routine.
+However, persistent appetite loss and fatigue may signal an underlying health problem that requires treatment.

-In this article, we outline the potential causes of appetite loss and tiredness before providing a list of remedies that may help a person deal with these symptoms at home.
-Finally, we offer advice on when to see a doctor.
+This article outlines the potential causes of appetite loss and tiredness before providing a list of remedies that may help a person deal with these symptoms at home.
+Finally, it offers advice on when to consult a doctor.

 A person may feel tired and have little or no appetite for several reasons.
 Possible causes include those below.